os72/protoc-jar/README.md

 protoc-jar
 ==========

-Protocol Buffers compiler - executable JAR and API
+Protocol Buffers compiler - executable JAR and API.
+Available on Maven Central

 Simple convenience JAR that embeds protoc compiler binaries for Linux, Mac/OSX, and Windows.
 See the Protocol Buffers site for details: https://code.google.com/p/protobuf/